dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 - Secret - a symmetric encryption key shared by a pair of Sender and Receiver devices, used to encrypt Provisioning Information stored on the Relay server.
 Secret stays the same for the entire credential transfer flow (one Secret per complete transfer).
 Provisioning Information stored on Relay server is always encrypted using the Secret.
 In Stateful flow all information exchanged by Sender and Receiver devices through Relay server is encrypted with the same Secret.
 Thus, effectively, Secret has a one-to-one relation with the mailbox.

+- Credential Vertical - The broad industry vertical that the credential belongs to.

 API parameters:

 - Device Claim - a unique token allowing the caller to read from / write data to the mailbox.
 Exactly one Sender device and one Receiver device SHOULD be able to read from / write secure payload to the mailbox.
 Sender device provides a Device Claim in order to create a mailbox.
 When the Relay server, having received a request from the Sender device, creates a mailbox, it binds this Sender's Device Claim to the mailbox.
 When the Receiver device first reads data from the mailbox it presents its Device Claim to the Relay Server, which binds the mailbox to the given Receiver device.
 Thus, both Sender and Receiver devices are bound to the mailbox (allowed to read from / write to it).
 Only Sender and Receiver devices that present valid Device Claims are allowed to send subsequent read/update/delete calls to the mailbox.
 The value SHALL be a UUID {{!RFC4122}}.